BIM50160 - Actors and other entertainers: expenses

 The Mallalieu decision does not mean that the cost of clothing is always disallowed.
 BIM37910 gives examples of the costs of a ‘uniform’ or protective clothing.
 The cost of clothing acquired for a role in a film, stage or TV performance is also allowable.
 The clothing is not part of ‘an everyday wardrobe’; it is ‘costume’ used in a performance.

 Health-related surgical, hospital and medical expenses are inadmissible deductions in computing profits (see Norman v Golder 26TC293).
 This will be so even if a reason for paying for private health treatment is to enable the performer to arrange the timing of treatment to best suit their business commitments.

 Only in exceptional circumstances will non-health related operations to change personal appearance by reversing or masking the advancing of the years (for example, face-lifts) not have a private purpose.
 You should invite the Tribunal to infer the existence of a private motive unless there is compelling evidence to the contrary.

 Where a performer claims a deduction for the cost of cosmetic surgery to correct some perceived inadequacy in their appearance then you need to examine whether one of the purposes in incurring those costs was to gratify their private wish to improve/change their appearance.
 If it was, no deduction will be due.
 Some performers may, however, be able to show that expenditure on cosmetic surgery has been incurred solely for professional purposes.
 Such expenditure may be allowed.

 A radio performer of many years experience starts to do TV work.
-She is advised that her irregular teeth are holding back her TV work.
-She has cosmetic dentistry to give her a perfect smile.
-It is established as fact that she had been content with her appearance and the TV work was the sole reason for the dentistry.
+The performer is advised that their irregular teeth are reducing opportunities to appear on TV.
+The performer consequently elects to have cosmetic dentistry.
+It is established as fact that the performer had been content with their appearance, and the TV work was the sole purpose of the dentistry.
 The cost is allowable.